nxp-zephyr/apps_zephyr/README.md

 Install all the needed tools and dependencies for using Zephyr.
 NXP recommends using the MCUXpresso Installer to install all the tools and dependencies.
 This tool is installed if using the VS Code MCUXpresso extension, see the [wiki](https://github.com/nxp-mcuxpresso/vscode-for-mcux/wiki/Dependency-Installation).

+Zephyr SDK v0.16.8 is used to build this app.

 ## 2. Hardware<a name="step2"></a>
 The demo runs on two platforms: